dhauss/dhauss.github.io/README.md

 <p align="center">
   <samp>
     <br>
-    「 I am a software engineer with an MSCS from NYU 」
+    「 I'm a software engineer with an MSCS from NYU 」
     <br>
     <br>
   </samp>